Esri/arcgis-maps-sdk-java-samples/src/main/java/com/esri/samples/portal/oauth/README.md

    <li> Set the `AuthenticationManager`'s `AuthenticationChallengeHandler` to the `DefaultAuthenticationChallengeHandler`.</li>
     <li> Create an `OAuthConfiguration` specifying the portal URL, client ID, and redirect URL.</li>
     <li> Add the OAuth configuration to the authentication manager.</li>
-    <li> Load a map with premium content requiring authentication to automatically invoke the default authentication handler.</li>
+    <li> Load a map with premium content requiring authentication to automatically invoke the default authentication challenge handler.</li>
 </ol>

 <h2>Relevant API</h2>